plasmodic/ecto/doc/source/introduction/cells.rst

     A c++ function object.

-Functors, function objects, are a reasonable way of incapsulating self contained functionality to operate on a set of data, and mesh well with the stl algorithms.
+Functors, function objects, are a reasonable way of encapsulating self contained functionality to operate on a set of data, and mesh well with the stl algorithms.
 The operator() may be abused by templated code to give way to genericity.

 The ecto Cell is similar, in that it gives ecto a common unit with which to work.
-Here is the ecto equivlent of the above functor, slightly more vebose of course:
+Here is the ecto equivalent of the above functor, slightly more verbose of course:

 .. _cell-Printer01: